A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Open bisimilarity, soundness and completeness

 \end{description}

 Now consider the \textit{inductive case} of an algorithm for constructing distinguishing formulae.
-In an inductive case, two processes cannot be distinguished by an immediate transition.
-However, under some substitution, one process can make a $\pi$ transition to a state, say $P'$, but, under the same substitution the other process can only make a corresponding $\pi$ transition to reach states $Q_i$ that are non-bisimilar to $P'$.
+In the inductive cases, two processes cannot be distinguished by an immediate transition.
+However, under some substitution, one process can make a $\pi$ transition to a state, say $P'$, but, under the same substitution the other process can only make a corresponding $\pi$ transition to reach states $Q_i$ that are not open bisimilar to $P'$.
 This allows a distinguishing formula to be inductively constructed from the distinguishing formulae for $P'$ paired with each $Q_i$.